awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/ruby-rails-tutorial.md

 ## Configure Rails Settings<a name="ruby-rails-tutorial-configure"></a>

 Use the Elastic Beanstalk console to configure Rails with environment properties\.
 Set the `SECRET_KEY_BASE` environment property to a string of up to 256 alphanumeric characters\.
-The `secrets.yml` file in the `config` folder of your project refers to this property\.

-This property is used to create keys and should be a secret, as the name suggests\.
-This is why you don't want it stored in source control where other people might see it\.
-Set the `SECRET_KEY_BASE` environment property to any value\.
+Rails uses this property to create keys\.
+Therefore you should keep it a secret and not store it in source control in plain text\.
+Instead, you provide it to Rails code on your environment through an environment property\.

 **To configure environment properties in the Elastic Beanstalk console**